TheOrbMaverick/capsoool_project/README.md

 I’ve had the idea for a long time and so I started the long and adious journey of building Capsool.
 I didn’t have enough skill and knowledge to execute this idea of mine until I found the ALX school which has taught me a whole lot since I enrolled.

-This is my Capsoool project : An app for storing people’s wills electronically or as I like to call them, Time Capsoools.
+This is my Capsoool project : An app for storing people’s wills electronically or as I like to call them, capsoools.

-The idea is to have a time capsule of one’s life to leave for your family.
+**The idea is to have a time capsule of one’s life to leave for your family.**

 It gives one the opportunity to save videos, images, voice messages and the messages that can be kept and sent to the family members after one’s demise.

 First you need to run the backend from the root folder: